 Harriett Liakakos

-Obituary of Harriett Liakakos
+Harriett Liakakos Obituary

 In the small village of Vamvakou, Sparta, Laconia, during the heart of the Great Depression, Hariklia (Harriett) Liakakos was born on March 21, 1926, into a large family.
 Her early years were shaped by the dark shadows of World War II and the tumult of the Greek Junta.
 From a tender age, Harriett's hands knew the weight of work, cultivating a strength that was both physical and spiritual.